 Q2: Is rattan wood?

-A2: Rattan is non-wood forest product used as raw material for the production of handicrafts, household items (furniture) such as tables, chairs or baskets… They are very similar to bamboo, but rattan is easy to decompose.
+A2: Rattan is a non-wood forest product used as a raw material to produce handicrafts and household items such as furniture, tables, chairs, and baskets….
+They are very similar to bamboo, but rattan is easy to decompose.
 The difference with bamboo is that they are dense, not hollow like bamboo.

 Q3: Can rattan funiture get wet?